Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Fidelity Decay and Observables Evolution

 saturates to its infinite time average,

 where the inverse participation ratio, $\text{IPR}_{\text{ini}} $, measures the level of delocalization of the initial state in the energy eigenbasis.
 A large $\text{IPR}_{\text{ini}} $ indicates a delocalized state.
-The largest values occur for full random matrices.
-In the case of full random matrices from Gaussian Orthogonal Ensembles (GOE), $\text{IPR}_{\text{ini}} \sim {\cal D}/3$ \cite{Izrailev1990,ZelevinskyRep1996}.
-The relaxation time $t_R$ for an initial state evolved according to GOE full random matrices can thus be calculated from
+The largest values occur for eigenstates of full random matrices or for a state projected onto such eigenstates.
+When $\widehat{H}_F$ comes from a GOE, $\text{IPR}_{\text{ini}} \sim {\cal D}/3$ \cite{Izrailev1990,ZelevinskyRep1996}.